ammdias/finctrl/MANUAL.md

     Pocket  |  7 | 2021-03-12 | Supermarket    |       -10.90 |          116.83
     Bank    |  8 | 2021-03-12 | ATM withdrawal |       -60.00 |         4870.01

-You could also [show] any of the transactions.
+You could also [show] any of the transactions to double-check their correctness.

 If all your work on the program is just entering these commands, you could even pass it as an argument to the program itself.
 Consider this simple example